-A study of developmentally appropriate curriculum and assessment practices from birth to age six including children with special abilities, disabilities, or developmental differences.
-There is an emphasis on healthy social and emotional development as foundational to learning; creating supportive environments and experiences that increase each child's learning through play, exploration, and utilization of evidence-based teaching strategies; and developing parent/family partnerships, stating early learning and academic standards, and focusing on integrated approaches to teaching and assessment in social studies, science, literacy, mathematics, and the arts.
-Includes field experience.
+A study of developmentally appropriate curriculum and assessment practices from birth to age 6 including children with special abilities, disabilities, or developmental differences.
+There is an emphasis on healthy social and emotional development as foundational to learning; creating supportive environments and experiences that increase each child's learning through play, exploration, and utilization of evidence-based teaching strategies; and developing parent/family partnerships, stating early early learning and academic standards, and focusing on integrated approaches to teaching and assessment in social studies, science, literacy, mathematics and the arts.
+Field work may be required by instructor.
 This course is restricted to students in the professional degree completion program.
 Prerequisites: 303, 307.